graphprotocol/graph-improvement-proposals/gips/0057-chain-integration-process.md

 # High-Level Description

-At a high level, the integration happens following a 3-stage process:
+At a high level, the integration follows a 3-stage process:

 1. Teams manifest interest in protocol integration by creating a new thread in [The Graph's Forum](https://forum.thegraph.com/), under `Governance & GIPs` > `New Data Sources` ([direct link](https://forum.thegraph.com/c/governance-gips/new-chain-support/71)).
-2. The integraiton is tested in at least one GUI facilitating subgraph testing and publishing to the network such as [Graph Studio](https://thegraph.com/studio/), and The Graph's testnet.
+2. The integration is tested in at least one GUI facilitating subgraph testing and publishing to the network such as [Graph Studio](https://thegraph.com/studio/), and The Graph's testnet.
 3. The team writes a GIP proposing support for indexing rewards on The Graph's decentralized network (mainnet).
 The Council will review the GIP, taking into account the success of Stage 2 and the Indexer community feedback.

 ```mermaid